danielpmorton/pyastrobee/docs/tet_meshing.md

 # Working with tetrahedral meshes in Pybullet

-Loading OBJ files for deformables is great for objects that are "floppy" or "thin" in nature, such as a tote bag, but not so good for objects that are more "squishy", like a duffel bag full of clothes.
+Loading OBJ files for deformables is great for objects that are "floppy" or "thin" in nature, such as a tote bag, but not so good for objects that are more "squishy", like a sponge.
 This is because files such as `.OBJ` or `.STL` are surface (triangular) meshes, so they have no volumetric information to them.

 So, instead we'll need to use a tetrahedral mesh in `.VTK` format

 ## Using GMSH

 1. Open the GMSH GUI (`./gmsh` within the `bin/` directory of your GMSH install)
-2. File -> Open -> Click on the STL file to load
+2. File -> Open -> Click on the STL file to load.
+Note: In theory GMSH should be able to open an OBJ, but OBJs tend to lead to import errors.
+If this is the case, use a STL of the same mesh instead.
 3. Geometry -> Elementary entities -> Add -> Volume
 4. When prompted with "Select volume boundary", click on the mesh
 5. If a popup mentions "A scripting command is going to be appended to a non-geo file", click on "Create new .geo file"